chapi-chapi/ng-libs-helper/README.md

 test2 works!
 ## Hello World!

----- Bish bash gravy! you're all setup to build an angular library.
+:tada: ---- Bish bash gravy! you're all setup to build an angular library.

-# Commands
+# :loudspeaker: Commands
 ## add
 Adds one or more library projects whilst also [running the configs command](#configs).